Friedrich482/php-fullstack-app/README.md

   - easy
   - normal
   - hard 💪
-- [x] For each level of diffculty, the speed of the snake will increase.
+- [x] For each level of difficulty, the speed of the snake will increase.
 Add that into the setInterval method by changing the snakespeed
 - [x] While the player restarts the game and the countdown is displayed, the restart button (**Enter key** or **Restart Button** itself) must be disabled to avoid time intervals overlapping
 - [x] My other idea is to play a song when: